JoseQuintas/hwgui/utils/bincnt/Readme.txt

-    For building the file2hex utility, copy a build script for your used compiler from the samples or samples/gtk_samples directory into the current directory and call it with parameter "file2hex".
+    For building the file2hex utility, copy a build script for your used compiler from the samples or samples/gtk_samples directory into the current directory and call it with parameter "file2hex" or by: hbmk2 file2hex.hbp .